 Definitions of Eastern Europe

-There are important definitions of this region, first of which is the cultural dimension which indicates that the countries of Eastern Europe have some Greek, Russian, Byzantine, Eastern Orthodox, and traces of the Ottoman culture.
+There are important definitions of this region, first of which is the cultural dimension which indicates that the countries of Eastern Europe have cultures influenced by Greek, Russian, Byzantine, Eastern Orthodox, and Ottoman cultures.
 Another definition looks at the Cold War era where the term “Eastern Bloc,” described communist countries in the region that were not part of the Soviet Union and buffered Western Europe from the USSR.
-Also known as the “Iron Curtain,” these countries stagnated in development and as a consequence of this history, some citizens of this region may not associate themselves with the term Eastern Europe.
+Also known as the “Iron Curtain,” these countries stagnated in development.
+As a consequence of this history, some citizens of this region may not associate themselves with the term Eastern Europe.
 UN Statistics Division lists Bulgaria, Hungary, Czech Republic, Ukraine, Moldova, Belarus, Russian Federation, Slovakia, Romania, and Poland as countries in Eastern Europe.
 Other sources include Montenegro, Serbia, Albania, Croatia, and Bosnia in this list as well as the Baltic countries.

 The Republic of Latvia is a Baltic state bordering Estonia, Lithuania, Belarus, and Russia.
 It also shares a maritime border with Sweden.
 There are approximately 1,957,200 Latvians within the country’s 24,938 square miles’ territory.
 Historically, Latvia has been under different rules including Swedish, Polish, Livonian, German, and Russian as well as forced incorporation into the Soviet Union just before the onset of World War II.
 Latvia restored its independence in 1991 through a revolution and fully embraced democratic governance.
 Managing to maintain the Baltic language and identity despite centuries of foreign rule, this country also managed to hold on to its majority protestant belief while few others adopted the Catholic faith and Eastern Orthodoxy.
 Currently, Latvia is a member of regional bodies like the UN, NATO, EU, IMF, WTO, and the Council of Europe.

-After the sudden collapse of the Soviet Union, Eastern European countries rejoiced on the new social, economic, and political freedoms which were short-lived as political and economic disturbances increased.
+After the sudden collapse of the Soviet Union, Eastern European countries rejoiced at their new social, economic, and political freedoms.
+The joy was, however, short-lived as internal political and economic disturbances soon cropped up.
 Most of these countries experienced violent political supremacy battles and border disputes.
-Eager to develop their own systems, many citizens destroyed, replaced or discredited items of their Soviet pasts, however, with this new-found freedom, decades of ethnic animosities within the region erupted leading to ethnic unrest and territorial disputes.
-One of the hallmark transformations of Eastern Europe countries was opening their doors to the west and the rest of the world as evidenced in the music, commerce, fashion trends, and electoral processes.
+Eager to develop their systems, many citizens destroyed, replaced or discredited items of their Soviet past.
+With the new-found freedom, decades of ethnic animosities within the region also erupted leading to ethnic unrest and territorial disputes.
+Positive changes also happened during this time.
+One of the hallmark transformation of Eastern European countries was the opening of their doors to the west, and the rest of the world, as evidenced in the music, commerce, fashion trends, and electoral processes.

 What Countries Are in Eastern Europe?